shahbaz-arbisoft/todo-app-fastapi/README.md

 # todo-app-fastapi-monogodb
-A python based application that use Fast API to perform CRUD functionalities of TODO item.
+A python based application that uses Fast API and MongoDB to perform CRUD functionalities of TODO item.

 ## Running Documentation Locally